yc015/Ruby-Inspect/docs/index.md

 31. Return Value in Ruby
 32. Dangling Else

-# Open-Access
-The materials of this textbook, *Ruby Inspect*, is open-access to everyone under the [Creative Commons Attribution-ShareAlike 4.0 International License](RUBY-INSPECT_BOOK_LICENSE).
-The source codes provided in this textbook are distributed under the open-source [MIT License](LICENSE).
-You can find the copies of source codes in the [src/](https://github.com/yc015/Ruby-Inspect/tree/main/src) directory of this textbook's GitHub Repository.

 # About Author
 The author of this textbook, [Yida Chen](https://github.com/yc015), is an undergraduate computer science student at Bucknell University.
 His research interests spread from Medical Imaging Analysis to Digital Humanities.
 He is the project maintainer of an open-access software, [KALMUS: tools for color analysis of films](https://github.com/KALMUS-Color-Toolkit/KALMUS).

 # Acknowledgement
 This online book is a part of outcomes from the course CSCI308: Programming Language Design instructed by Prof. Lea Wittie and Prof. Alex Kelly at Bucknell University.

+# Open-Access
+The material of this textbook, *Ruby Inspect*, is open-access under the [Creative Commons Attribution-ShareAlike 4.0 International License](RUBY-INSPECT_BOOK_LICENSE).
+The source codes provided in this textbook are distributed under the open-source [MIT License](LICENSE).
+You can find the copies of source codes in the [src/](https://github.com/yc015/Ruby-Inspect/tree/main/src) directory of this textbook's GitHub Repository.

 # Contact Author
 If you find any errors, typos, or have any suggestions to *Ruby Inspect*, please contact the author, Yida Chen, via email <yc015@bucknell.edu> or open an issue in the [textbook's GitHub repository](https://github.com/yc015/Ruby-Inspect/issues).